Alice Catherine Evans: Early life and education

-Evans was born the younger of two children on a farm in Neath, Bradford County, Pennsylvania, to William Howell, a farmer, and surveyor, and Anne B. Evans, a teacher.
+Evans was born the younger of two children on a farm in Neath, Bradford County, Pennsylvania, to William Howell Evans, a farmer and surveyor, and Anne B. Evans, a teacher.
 Neath was named after Neath, Wales, where Evans's paternal grandparents had emigrated from in 1831.
-When Evans was five and six years old, she was taught at home by her parents and then attended a one-room school house in Neath where she earned outstanding grades.
-In 1886, Evans survived scarlet fever, as did her brother Morgan.
+Between the ages of five and six, Evans was taught at home by her parents and then attended a one-room school house in Neath, where she earned outstanding grades.

 She attended the Susquehanna Collegiate Institute in Towanda, where she played on a women's basketball team.
-Basketball was a new sport to women, and viewers were shocked by the unladylike sport.
-At one game, a doctor refused to treat Evans dislocated finger.
+Basketball was a new sport open to women, and viewers were shocked by the unladylike sport.
+At one game, a doctor refused to treat Evans' dislocated finger.

 After graduating, Evans became a teacher.
-In her memoirs, she writes that she became a teacher because it was the only profession open to women, but she found it boring.
+In her memoirs, she wrote that she became a teacher because it was the only profession open to women, but she found it boring.
+Also, like other female scientists during this period, college was not affordable and teaching was seen as the only option.
 After four years of teaching, she took a free course for rural teachers at Cornell University meant to help them inspire their students to love science and nature.
 After receiving a scholarship, she wanted to continue her studies in science.
-Cornell offered bacteriology for free tuition in order to encourage students to pursue the still new science.
-While at Cornell, Evans worked as a housekeeper and doing clerical work in the alumni library, earning her the nickname "the grind."
+Cornell offered bacteriology for free tuition in order to encourage students to pursue the still-new science.
+While at Cornell, Evans worked as a housekeeper and did clerical work in the alumni library, earning her the nickname "the grind."
 Evans earned a B.S. in bacteriology from Cornell University in 1909, and was the first woman to receive a bacteriology scholarship from the University of Wisconsin–Madison, where she earned her M.S. the following year.
 At the end of her studies, her professor Elmer McCollum asked if she would wish to continue her studies, offering her the school's chemistry fellowship.
-Due to the financial strain of her studies, though, she decided to enter the workforce.
+Due to the financial strain of her studies, she decided to enter the workforce instead.